drinkcat/drinkcat.github.io/_posts/2099-01-01-backup-to-glacier-setup.markdown

 The numbers are of course too low, the idea is to slowly increase those when I get a good grasp on actual total costs.

-Also note that, at least to my understanding, those are just alerts, and there is no way to set hard limits, you can totally blow through your budget.
-Be careful.
+Also note that, those are just alerts, and, at least to my understanding, there is no way to set hard limits: you can totally blow through your budget.
+Be careful, upload things slowly to make sure your computations are correct.

 ### IAM identities